 Need Help Booking?
 Read our guide on how you can book JetBlue Mint Class using points

 2. Use Your Points To Fly to the Forbidden Island of Cuba

 JetBlue is among the few U.S. carriers that have been approved to operate to Cuba.
 In fact, JetBlue was the first U.S.-based carrier to operate a commercial flight to the forbidden island in almost 50 years.
 It turns out that flying to the island is also a great use of frequent flyer points!

 JetBlue operates to 4 Cuban destinations: Camaguey, Holguin, Santa Clara, and Havana.
 Departures from New York City and Orlando fly to Havana only, while Fort Lauderdale serves all 4 Cuban destinations.

-Please keep in mind that U.S. citizens are required to select one of the 12 approved reasons for travel to Cuba, including family visits, journalistic activity, official business, or educational activities, among others.
+Please keep in mind that U.S. citizens are required to select one of the approved reasons for travel to Cuba, including family visits, journalistic activity, or official business, among others.